If you got Welsh Government Learning Grant FE (WGLG FE) last year, you do not need to re-apply. We’ll send you a letter about your next academic year.

-- You must sign your WGLG FE Agreement when you return to school or college.
-Do this within nine months of starting your course to be entitled to your WGLG FE payments.
+- You must sign your WGLG FE Agreement when you return to college.
+Do this within 9 months of starting your course to be entitled to your WGLG FE payments.

-- Meet the attendance rules and objectives of your WGLG FE Agreement as set by your school or college for you to get your payments.
+- Meet the attendance rules and objectives of your WGLG FE Agreement as set by your college for you to get your payments.

-- Your school or college must confirm your attendance to us for you to get your payments.
+- Your college must confirm your attendance to us for you to get your payments.

 As with last year, your eligibility for WGLG FE depends on your household income.

 |Annual household income

 |£18,371 and above

 You’ll still be considered a dependent student if you: